fluencelabs/examples/aqua-examples/ts-oracle/Readme.md

 **Note: The timestamps are currently** **not** **signed by the nodes.
 But that could be easily addressed.**

+For this tutorial, we'll be using Fluence's new `fluence` CLI tool, which wraps the CLIs you have already been using, e.g., the `aqua` CLI and Marine tooling CLIs (`marine` and `mrepl`), and brings additional features such as project template generation, wrapper generation for deployed services, project dependencies install.
+See the [Fluence CLI docs](https://github.com/fluencelabs/fluence-cli#readme) for more information.

 ### Fluence Solution

 Fluence provides an open Web3 protocol, framework and associated tooling to develop and host applications, interfaces and backends on permissionless peer-to-peer networks.
 An integral part of the Fluence solution is the Aquamarine stack comprised of Aqua and Marine.
 Aqua is a new programming language and paradigm purpose-built to program distributed networks and compose applications from distributed services.
 For more information on Aqua, see